Contents of this page

 - It is vital that it can be demonstrated that all alternatives have been explored before deciding that negative impact is justified and should be seen as the last resort.

-- If you are considering this approach, please contact the Equality Policy Unit for guidance.
+- If you are considering this approach, please contact the Equality & Inclusion Unit for guidance.

 Consultation should take place with appropriate stakeholders as part of the EIA process whether the there is a positive, neutral or negative impact.
 The scale of the consultation will vary: the higher the potential for negative impact the more comprehensive the consultation will need to be.
 Where there is a negative impact the consultation should include any proposals to reduce this impact.